Cyanogenoid/pytorch-vqa/README.md

 This repository is intended to provide a straightforward implementation of the paper for other researchers to build on.
 The results closely match the reported results, as the majority of details should be exactly the same as the paper.
 (Thanks to the authors for answering my questions about some details!)
-This implementation seems to consistently converge to about 0.1% better results, but I am not aware of what implementation difference is causing this.
+This implementation seems to consistently converge to about 0.1% better results – there are two main implementation differences:

+- Instead of setting a limit on the maximum number of words per question and cutting off all words beyond this limit, this code uses per-example dynamic unrolling of the language model.
+- [An issue with the official evaluation code](https://github.com/Cyanogenoid/pytorch-vqa/issues/5) makes some questions unanswerable.
+This code does not normalize machine-given answers, which avoids this problem.
+As the vast majority of questions are not affected by this issue, it's very unlikely that this will have any significant impact on accuracy.

 A fully trained model (convergence shown below) is [available for download][5].